bitsofcotton/ddpmopt/README.md

 However, if we met gulf on prediction concerned with internal states series the stream have, we cannot predict at all on the range.

+Either, PSVD class can be used to avoid timing-related prediction fails which we don't need them because we only focus on auto tuned entropy feeded streams.

 # Tips on contexts
 We use whole image context to insert context then predict with such each pixel context.
 So each image consistency is used and applied for the output.